-Unlike other Android 11 issues in this update, there are a handful of candidate options for addressing this regression—including MTP, network drives, phone rooting, and microSD-card removal—but none qualify as universal solution, and all fall well short of external USB drives in terms of speed, reliability, and convenience.
-There simply is no substitute for USB drives today when it comes to content usability.
+Unlike other Android 11 issues in this update, there are a handful of candidate options for addressing this regression—including MTP, network drives, phone rooting, and microSD-card removal—but none qualify as universal solution, and all fall well short of external USB drives in terms of velocity, accuracy, and simplicity.
+There just is no substitute for USB drives today when it comes to content usability.

-To verify such a broad claim, the following alternatives to direct USB-drive access were explored by the Mergeall team.
-All were tested with compare-only Mergeall runs against on-phone and on-PC copies of the same 124K-file, 10K-subfolder, and 178G content collection—a large but realistic use case, which led a happy on-phone life thanks to both Mergeall's incremental processing and fast USB drives.
-Crucially, all the USB-drive alternatives below also allow content collections to be addressed by pathname—the underlying requirement for selection by GUI choosers or command-line arguments, and processing by portable POSIX-based programs.
+Because such broad claims demand evidence, the Mergeall team explored the handful of common alternatives to direct USB-drive access listed below.
+All were tested on an Android-11 Note20 Ultra with compare-only Mergeall runs against on-phone and on-PC copies of the same 124K-file, 10K-subfolder, and 178G content collection.
+This is a large but realistic use case, that's easy to manage with on-phone, on-demand syncs, thanks to Mergeall's incremental processing and fast USB drives.
+Like USB drives, all the alternatives below allow this content collection's copies to be addressed by pathname—the underlying requirement for both selection by GUI choosers or command-line arguments, and device-agnostic processing by portable POSIX-based programs.

-Direct USB-drive access met the pathname requirement perfectly; ran the Mergeall comparison in just 15 seconds; and scored high marks on reliability and convenience.
+Android's former USB-drive access met the pathname requirement perfectly; allowed Mergeall to be run directly on phones in Python apps; completed the same or similarly sized comparisons on phone in roughly 30 seconds on an Android-10 Note20 Ultra with an external SSD (and about a minute on an Android-Pie Note10+ with a slower flashdrive); and scored high marks on precision, reliability, and ease of use.
 Assuming this option has been forever locked down by Android 11, let's see how the challengers stack up:

 /storage/xxxx-xxxxpaths.
 More broadly, rooting grants super powers to access functionality taken away by vendors who seem to think that you are a security risk to your own phone.
 That's a viscerally Good Thing.

 Regrettably, phone rooting is a complex task, may void warranties, and is out of scope for many or most users.
 It's also nearly impossible on many phones—including the Samsung US models in the Mergeall team's testing stable.
+(The later Pixel-rooting update at the end of this section provides more details and a counterargument, but rooting's scope is still drastically limited.)
 Let's see what else we can try.

-Unfortunately, microSD cards are not supported by many (and probably most) phones; juggling cards in and out of possibly encased phones this way is both inconvenient and fragile in the extreme; microSD is much slower than most USB 3.X drives available today; and it's possible that microSD cards may soon perish from this smartphone land altogether, rendering this option a nonstarter.
-Avoiding the card fumbling with on-phone syncs was also a primary motivation for porting Mergeall to Android in the first place; let's see if we can do any better.
+Unfortunately, microSD card ports are not available on all Android phones; juggling cards in and out of possibly encased phones this way is both inconvenient and fragile in the extreme; microSD is much slower than most USB 3.X drives available today; and it's possible that microSD cards may soon perish from this smartphone land altogether, rendering this option a nonstarter (at this writing, Samsung has just ditched them on its new S21).
+Really, using on-phone syncs to avoid card fumbling was a primary motivation for porting Mergeall to Android in the first place; let's see if we can do any better.